bw0rth/pync/README.md

    pync -l 8000 < file.txt
    ```

-On another machine, connect to the server to download
+On another machine, download the file by connecting
-the file and redirect pync's standard output to a
+to the server and redirecting pync's standard output
-new file using the greater-than operator.
+to create a new file using the greater-than operator.
    ```sh
    pync host.example.com 8000 > file.txt
    ```